ctoruno/Personal-Website/content/blog/gis-exploding/index.md

 ## Using GeoPandas to explode geometries

-Given that country boundaries are multipolygon features, if we were to explode China, we should end up with a geopandas data frame containing the continental part of China and all its islands, which are indeed a lot.
+Given that country boundaries are multipolygon features, if we were to explode China (the geometry, not the country), we should end up with a geopandas data frame containing the continental part of the country and all its islands, which are quite numerous.
 Let's see what happens.

 First, let's take a look at our current subset for China: